neetu-thomas/LSE_DA_NHS_analysis/README.md

 Questions to be answered
 •	Has there been adequate staff and capacity in the Networks?
 •	What was the actual utilisation of resources?
- Below 3 datasets and Twitter data were used for the analysis
-•	actual_duration.csv
-•	apointments_regional.csv
-•	national_categories.xlsx